 Some more fancy graphs around answers:

-Number of up voted answers is slightly decreased in 2017.
+A number of upvoted answers is slightly decreased in 2017.
 However, below is still true:

 If you give an answer, that’s 50% chance that your answer will be upvoted at least once

 This trend is almost the same as for 2016.
-However if you look closely to October, November and December (as well on previous pictiures).
-Those months are strange, because they show strong decrease in number of questions and answers, I don’t know why, last year trend doesn’t show any decrease in the end of the year.
-May be you know, give your ideas in comments.
+However, if you look closely to October, November and December (as well on previous pictures).
+Those months are strange because they show a strong decrease in the number of questions and answers, I don’t know why last year trend doesn’t show any decrease at the end of the year.
+Maybe you know, give your ideas in comments.

-The same applies for score per answer trend:
+The same applies to score per answer trend: